adammillerio/kubernetes-the-homelab-way/README.md

 * While I have tried to be as verbose as possible in explaing the various components of K8S, I will not be going into detail on Docker and containers in general, please refer to other tutorials to learn about them.
 * I wrote this using Debian 9 "Stretch" as a base.
 This is not a hard requirement, but certain sections of the tutorial will make use of `apt` for package management as well as `systemd` for running K8S services.
-* The Ansible playbooks described above have been built to target x86_64 architectures.
+* This tutorial targets x86_64 architectures.
 While K8S does run on ARM based systems, I have not attempted this.
 If you do, I encourage you to modify these automations for your own purposes.
-* I assume that you have access to various compute resources that can be configured as K8S worker and master nodes.
-It is highly advised that you use some form of Hypervisor such as [VirtualBox](https://www.virtualbox.org/) or [VMWare](https://www.vmware.com/), however, any systems that meet the requirements above should work.
+* This tutorial uses `vagrant` to provision compute resources for this cluster, however, any systems that meet the requirements above should work.
 This tutorial will create the following resources:
 	* 3 K8S master nodes
 	* 2 K8S worker nodes
 * K8S assumes that all nodes reside on the same "flat" network, where each one is capable of reaching one another.
 In addition, each node must have a fully routable dedicated IP address within this network.
-Ensure that your network meets these requirements, or you will quickly run into issues with cluster communication.
+The `vagrant` setup ensures this, however, if you use your own resources, ensure that your network meets these requirements, or you will quickly run into issues with cluster communication.